rnleach/findfire/README.md

 #### rusqlite
  The rust interface to SQLITE3

-#### string-error
- To simplifiy some error handling.
-I'll likely develop my own error type and remove this eventually.

 #### walkdir
  For listing all the files in the data directory.
 Currently this may not be necessary, but in the future I may go to a more structured directory tree for organizing the data instead of putting all